Rawan Osman: Activism

 On 4 March 2024, Osman spoke at the United Nations Human Rights Council.
 In her short speech, she criticized the governments of Qatar, Iran, Egypt, Jordan, Lebanon and Syria for what she described as failures to support the people in Gaza and to fight against Hamas and Hezbollah.

+Osman has claimed that anti-Israel propaganda originates from "a highly organised and dangerous alliance in the Middle East, led by the Islamic Republic of Iran … [that] includes Hezbollah, the Assad regime, the Houthis in Yemen, and, of course, Hamas".
+In January 2026, she wrote that "it is not immoral—but necessary—to urge a superpower like the United States to intervene and end the Iranian people's nightmare".

+Following the Syrian government offensive against the Democratic Autonomous Administration of North and East Syria (DAANES) of January 2026, Osman, now a researcher with the Jerusalem Center for Security and Foreign Affairs, visited Erbil to discuss the situation in Syria with the political, military, and civil society representatives of the Kurdistan Region of Iraq, including Mariwan Naqshbandi and Khalid Jamal Alber (the director general of Christian affairs) of the Ministry of Endowments and Religious Affairs, and members of a recent delegation from the Kurdistan Region to Israel.
+In her account of the visit, she emphasised "the [Iraqi] Kurdish openness toward Israel".
+Praising "the long-term vision of the Barzani family", she presented the Kurdistan Regional Government's "alignment with the West, integration into global markets, attraction of foreign investment, and political pragmatism over ideological rigidity" as a positive alternative to the DAANES, which she accused of "hostility toward Western systems" and "ties to Iran".

 Personal life

 Osman lives in Germany.
-She was born a Sunni Muslim, and has identified herself as an Arab Zionist.
-In 2025 she began the process to convert to Judaism.
+She was born a Sunni Muslim, and has identified herself as an Arab Zionist, but suggested her ethnic origins are non-Arab.
+In 2022, she began the process to convert to Judaism.

 She has been estranged since the October 7 attacks from most of her family and friends who are still in Syria and Lebanon.
 According to Osman, some cut off ties due to fear, while others due to antisemitism.
+Between the attacks and November 2025, she made 16 visits to Israel, and stated her intention to move there permanently.